gelftheshot/sorting_algorithms/README.md

 The `bitonic_merge` function is used to merge two bitonic sequences.
 It first checks if the sequence is longer than one element.
 If it is, it compares each element in the first half of the sequence with the corresponding element in the second half, and swaps them if they are in the wrong order.
 This process is repeated recursively for both halves until the entire sequence is sorted.

-GitHub Copilot: # Quick Sort Hoare Partition Scheme Algorithm

-This repository contains a C implementation of the Quick Sort algorithm using the Hoare partition scheme.
+Quick Sort Hoare Partition Scheme Algorithm 107-quick_sort_hoare.c this file contains a C implementation of the Quick Sort algorithm using the Hoare partition scheme.

 ## Code Overview